 We have a supply arrangement with two suppliers for the production of wafers.
 Should any of our suppliers become insolvent, we many not be able to fulfill our customer orders, which would likely cause a decline in our revenue.
-Currently, the majority of wafer foundries in the semiconductor industry are operating well below normal capacity, including the two suppliers to MPS, and consequently our suppliers' ability to meet their financial obligations may become impaired.
+In the past, many wafer foundries in the semiconductor industry were operating well below normal capacity, including the two suppliers to MPS, and consequently our suppliers' ability to meet their financial obligations were potentially impaired.